-99. Financial Literacy.
-This involve a program to improve various dimensions of financial literature of farmers, including both (a) financial planning and cash flow analysis; and (b) crop budgeting and margin analysis to understand the productivity of different inputs into the production system of the farmer.
+103. Financial Literacy.
+This involves a program to improve various dimensions of financial literacy among farmers.14Of relevance to the AIP-PRISMA program are developing farmers' skills and knowledge on (a) financial planning and cash flow analysis; and (b) crop budgeting and margin analysis to understand the productivity of different inputs into the production system of the farmer.15